Junior Outdoor Volleyball Tournament FAQ

 What is the playing format?

 Pool play in the morning.
 All teams will advance to single elimination playoffs.
-Typically playoffs start around 1 pm and are completed by 4 pm
+Typically playoffs start around noon and are completed by 4 pm

 Will playing schedules be posted?